gvwilson/sensibleadventures/cloudherd/new.md

 "Come on!"
 Thokmay said.
 Noxy forced her nausea down and nodded jerkily.
 She could mind-feel Big Blue's agony---the rope had been like a lash across his back.
 Soldiers shouted as they sank ankle-deep.
-Yestevan fought for control, bellowing obscenties, trying to stop the cloud from thinning out to escape the pain.
+Yestevan fought for control, bellowing obscenities, trying to stop the cloud from thinning out to escape the pain.

 *Quickly!* she mind-spoke to Pillow.  *Please, quickly!*